JLPerrochon/Student-Achievements/README.md

 # Student-Achievements
-Projects I've accomplished while develloping various skills as a student, unemployed so independently of a request from a manager.
+Projects I've accomplished while develloping various skills as a student, unemployed so independently of a request of a manager.